scronin1318/VBA-Challenge/README.md

 <img width="596" alt="Screen Shot 2021-05-08 at 4 32 57 PM" src="https://user-images.githubusercontent.com/82490011/117554099-12be5080-b01b-11eb-866b-1d8fe19c8b62.png">

-While it's true that refactoring code can be time-consuming and can potentially incorporate bugs into our code, the drastically increased efficiency outweigh these disadvantages.
+While it's true that refactoring code can be time-consuming and can potentially incorporate bugs into our code, the drastically increased efficiency outweigh the cons.
 After all, we improved our computational speed by 69%!